Learn about Abortion:

 Verify You Are Pregnant

 Before scheduling an abortion, you need to know that you are, in fact, pregnant and how far along you are.
-Even if you have pregnancy symptoms or have taken a home test, we suggest visiting SWC for a FREE pregnancy test.
+Even if you have pregnancy symptoms or have taken a home test, we suggest visiting Sparrow Women’s Clinic for a FREE pregnancy test.
 Our tests are professional medical-grade quality and highly accurate.

 Statistics show that 1 in 4 early pregnancies end in natural miscarriage.
-If you have a positive pregnancy test at SWC, you may be eligible for a free, limited ultrasound.
+If you have a positive pregnancy test at Sparrow Women’s Clinic, you may be eligible for a free, limited ultrasound.
 This information will help you in your decision-making process by answering the following three questions:

 Find out how far along you are in pregnancy: